A Long Road to NV Homeschool Freedom; 1947-Present

 By late 2014 we began to smell trouble in River City… not Iowa, but rather Carson City, NV.
 Nevada Policy Research Institute (NPRI) began touting a “government funded school choice” idea that would quietly make its way to passage in 2015 as a political tool to convince Republican lawmakers to vote for the largest tax increase in the history of Nevada (the Commerce Tax).
 In fact, the Commerce Tax, written by Governor Sandoval (R), was exactly the same as the teacher’s union backed Margins Tax the voters of Nevada had rejected at the voting booth in 2014.
 But I digress…

 Having attended NPRI events in Reno and Las Vegas in November/December 2014, Barbara Dragon and Elissa Wahl spoke at these events against government funding of homeschooling due to the burdensome “strings” that would be attached with tax-payer funding.
 In January, 2015 prior to the start of the Legislative Session NHN posted the following position statement, Alternative Education Funding Programs.

 NHN Officers had gone on record with Senator Hammond requesting that he protect HOMESCHOOL FREEDOM.
-However, although NHN Officers had been in constant contact with Senator Hammond on other bills, he never informed us of his intent to use the homeschool law as a “vehicle” for students to receive tax-payer money from the state and the “controls” that go with it.
+However, although NHN Officers had been in constant contact with Senator Hammond on other bills, he never informed us of the intent to use the homeschool law as a “vehicle” for students to receive tax-payer funding from the state and the “controls” that go with it.
 Thankfully, Elissa Wahl was in attendance the day of the hearing and “opposed” the bill as written.